yoasif/yoasif.github.io/_posts/2025-03-02-who-else-is-surprised-that-mozilla-uses-technical-and-interaction-data-for-advertising-purposes-on-the-new-tab-page.markdown

 My immediate reaction was that is incredibly unintuitive: Mozilla is using data that it has access to only because I want to help Firefox *development* -- for **advertising**.

 I did some quick testing, and found that you can disable the sharing of "technical and interaction data” and still receive ads on the New Tab page.
-It seems that opting to not assist Firefox technical development grants users additional privacy from advertising.
+It seems that opting to not assist Firefox technical development grants users additional privacy from advertising. *This is completely surprising to me.*

 <p>
 	<figure>